Ken Carpenter (gridiron football): Professional career

-The Cleveland Browns of the NFL selected Carpenter in the first round of the 1950 draft, making him their first pick since joining the league after the dissolution of the old All-America Football Conference.
+The Cleveland Browns of the NFL selected Carpenter 13th overall in the first round of the 1950 draft, making him their first pick since joining the league after the dissolution of the old All-America Football Conference.
 Cleveland ended the regular season with a 10–2 record in Carpenter's rookie year and won the NFL championship.
 The team advanced to the championship game again the following year, but lost to the Los Angeles Rams.
 Carpenter had a strong season, rushing for 118 yards in a game against the Chicago Cardinals and ending the year with six touchdowns.
 Those performances, in addition to a touchdown run late in the championship game, helped earn him a spot in the Pro Bowl, football's all-star game.

 Two further championship-game losses followed in 1952 and 1953, both against the Detroit Lions.
 With the Browns, Carpenter played as a halfback opposite Dub Jones as part of an offense that featured quarterback Otto Graham, fullback Marion Motley and ends Mac Speedie and Dante Lavelli.
 He helped replenish Cleveland's backfield following the retirement of Edgar Jones, Bill Boedeker and Ara Parseghian after the 1949 season.

 Carpenter, who had been a second-string halfback to Ray Renfro in the 1953 season, decided to jump to the Western Interprovincial Football Union (WIFU, one of the forerunners of the Canadian Football League) in 1954, signing with the Saskatchewan Roughriders that June.
 He was one of a number of NFL players who departed in the mid-1950s for Canada after player salaries declined and made playing Canadian football more attractive.
 In his first year in Saskatchewan, Carpenter scored nine touchdowns and had 1,068 combined rushing and receiving yards as a dual-threat end.
 He also led the WIFU in kickoff returns, with a 39-yard average.
 The Roughriders finished the regular season with a 10–4–2 record for second place in the league.
 While the team made the playoffs, the Roughriders lost in a WIFU semifinal.